Best daily deals

 Yes.
 If you stop navigation on your watch, Google Maps will close navigation on your phone, and vice versa.

 No, not yet.
-Google has noted that offline maps support is coming to Google Maps later this year.
+Google has noted that it is working on bringing offline maps support to Wear OS watches.

-Google rolled out offline Google Maps navigation support for Wear OS devices in January 2023.
+Google rolled out phone-free Google Maps navigation support for LTE-supported Wear OS devices in January 2023.
 This means you no longer need your phone to access Google Maps on your watch.